kenji-yt/snake-GENESPACE/README.md

 GENESPACE depends on the stand alone tools MCScanX and Orthofinder as well as a number of R-packages.
 It can be frustrating to manage installation of all the dependecies.
 Snakemake makes such dependencies easy to deal with by installing them automatically in a conda environment. **All this means** is that you just need to [install Snakemake via Conda](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) and to git clone this repository to have all the GENESPACE requirement met.

+## Bugs, Suggestions, Help

+If you wish to report an error/bug, ask for help, or suggest changes and new features, please open an issue [here](https://github.com/kenji-yt/snake-GENESPACE/issues).

 ## Installation